-What's important is that because J1772 is common to all electric cars, you can buy any EVSE or charging station (EVSE means Electric Vehicle Service Equipment) from any manufacturer.
+Because J1772 is common to all electric cars you can buy any EVSE (EVSE means Electric Vehicle Service Equipment) from any manufacturer.
+The phrases "charging station" and "EVSE" are interchangable, and refer to the same device.

 Do you have to buy the electric car charging station offered by the dealer?
-Many dealerships offer charging stations, and have arranged with electricians to handle installation.
-That can be simpler, but you're free to make your own arrangements.
+A low-power portable charging unit is sold with every electric car.
+Many dealerships also offer higher-power charging stations, and can arrange an electricians to handle installation.
+Buying the higher powered EVSE and installation service can be simpler, since the whole transaction is handled at once.
+But you are free to make your own arrangements.
 It's easy to find a suitable EVSE and arrange your own electrician for installation.
 See these:

 Why install an electric car charging station at home?
 The vast majority of electric car or motorcycle charging is done at home.
 It is the most convenient place to charge your car, and gives you the luxury of a fully fueled vehicle every day.
 Gasoline car owners do not have that advantage.